Information for Law Enforcement Authorities

 WhatsApp appreciates the work law enforcement agencies do to keep people safe around the world.
 We are prepared to carefully review, validate and respond to law enforcement requests based on applicable law and policy.

 The following operational guidelines are for law enforcement officials seeking records from WhatsApp.
 Users seeking information on their own accounts can access WhatsApp's Request Account Info feature.
 This information may change at any time.

 Responding to Law Enforcement Requests

 In addition to this guide, law enforcement officials may also contact WhatsApp with questions or in emergency situations as detailed below.
-To ensure a timely response, please do not send law enforcement inquiries to WhatsApp Support or any other channel not intended for law enforcement.
+Please do not send law enforcement inquiries to WhatsApp Support or any other channel not intended for law enforcement.

 U.S. Legal Process Requirements

-We disclose account records solely in accordance with our terms of service and applicable law, including the federal Stored Communications Act ("SCA"), 18 U.S.C.
+We disclose account records solely in accordance with our terms of service and applicable law.
+This includes the federal Stored Communications Act ("SCA"), 18 U.S.C.
 Sections 2701-2712.
 Under U.S. law: